J-Anthony-McCoy/weatherApp/README.md

 # weatherApp
-Weather web app that shows current weather once user enters a zip code
+Simple weather app that interacts with openweathermap API.
+Takes in zip code from user to display weather conditions.